zac-heisey/zac-heisey.github.io/_lessons/lookin-good-with-css.md

 ## Inheritance, Specificity, and Cascade

 These concepts make up the “holy trinity” of CSS and are the key to unlocking the awesomeness of writing CSS.
-Inheritance, specificity, and cascade may seem like fuzzy ideas at first, but don’t worry — the more CSS you write, the more these concepts will make sense.
+Inheritance, specificity, and cascade may seem like fuzzy ideas at first, but don't worry — the more CSS you write, the more these concepts will make sense.

 **Inheritance**